Apple released Blood Oxygen (SpO2) monitoring capability on the Apple Watch Series 6, and it is now featured on most of its latest models.

 Since most wearables that use light to detect heartbeat information tend to ‘calculate’ blood oxygen levels, it’s difficult to ascertain which manufacturer’s algorithms are more accurate.

 Apple Watch does have a higher sampling rate than the other smartwatches when it comes to sensor technology.
 And recent studies indicate that Apple is doing a pretty good job with its SPo2 measurements: New Study shows the efficacy of SpO2 readings on the Apple Watch.

 Clinical studies using Apple’s Blood Oxygen app & heart rate monitoring

 Apple has tied up with the University of Irvine, California, to research how SpO2 and heart rate monitoring can be used effectively to help patients suffering from Asthma.

 The company is also using the new Apple Watch with the University of Toronto to facilitate a study focused on understanding Heart Failure.

 Samsung, Withings, and others offer SpO2 and other advanced blood monitoring features

-Samsung Galaxy Watch 3 also features an On-demand SpO2 measurement that can track how well your heart is pumping oxygen through the body while real-time feedback on VO2 max, the maximum amount of oxygen consumption, evaluates overall endurance during training.
+Samsung Galaxy Watch 3 and above also features an on-demand SpO2 measurement that can track how well your heart is pumping oxygen through the body while real-time feedback on VO2 max, the maximum amount of oxygen consumption, evaluates overall endurance during training.

-Withings upcoming Scanwatch (already released in Europe) also allows users to perform an on-demand SpO2 assessment to determine blood oxygen saturation levels.
+Withings Scanwatch also allows users to perform an on-demand SpO2 assessment to determine blood oxygen saturation levels.